 On daily until November 18

 This citywide celebration of Asian cuisine serves up special menus at dozens of local restaurants—with everything from ramen and hot pot to seafood and curries on offer.
 Taking a family-style, group-dining approach, festivalgoers can explore easy-to-order menus at accessible prices, ranging from two-person options to 10-person extravaganzas.
 Among this year’s 34 participating eateries, you’ll find culinary styles from Cantonese to Filipino and from Indian to Japanese and more.
 Check out the festival’s restaurants and their menus here.

 Hotpot Palace is participating in Feast. | Photo: Hotpot Palace

 Admission by donation

-Curious about all those white-speckled red mushrooms or fan-patterned brown fungi that seem to pop up almost overnight around the city at this time of year?
-Now’s your big chance to dive deeply into the fascinating world of these alien-like but ecologically essential lifeforms.
-An all-ages event staged by the Vancouver Mycological Society, you’re encouraged to bring along any mystery mushrooms from your own garden that you’d like to have identified.
+Curious about all those spotted red mushrooms and brown fungi that seem to pop up almost overnight at this time of year?
+Now’s your big chance to learn about the fascinating world of this alien-like, ecologically essential life form.
+At the all-ages Mushroom Show—staged by the Vancouver Mycological Society—you’re encouraged to bring along mystery mushrooms from your own garden that you’d like to have identified.
 And if you’ve ever wondered what chicken of the woods is, ask the experts for the full story.